Confining potential in holographic bottom-up QCD from WKB: Mesons in bottom-up models

+with $g_5$ a scale that fixes units in the action and also helps to define the decay constants \cite{Erlich:2005qh}.
 The bulk mass $M_5$ plays an important role in the bottom-up approach.
 This quantity defines the \emph{hadronic identity} associated with the bulk modes.
-From the field/operator duality, the dimension $\Delta$ of operators creating mesons at the boundary is dual to the scaling of the bulk fields in the limit $z\to 0$.
-For mesons, we can write this dimension as $\Delta=3+l$, since operators defining mesons have structures $\mathcal{O} = f(\bar{q},q, D_\mu)$.
-The derivatives introduce \emph{angular momentum} for angular excitations.
-In this scenario, the bulk mass is defined as
+From the field/operator duality, the dimension $\Delta$ of operators creating mesons, composed of quark ($Q$)-antiquark ($\bar{Q}$ pairs, at the boundary is dual to the scaling of the bulk fields in the limit $z\to 0$.